 Their stories follow a similar narrative of professional athletes overcoming obstacles to achieve their dreams, but you rarely see anyone getting sick of the whole “Just do it” agenda.

 In 2016, Nike starred Colin Kaepernick in a “Dream Crazy” campaign after the athlete knelt during the pre-game national anthem in protest for the social issues in America.
 Following backlash from the NFL and a significant amount of the public, Nike engaged Kaepernick in an advert with the slogan: “Believe in something.
 Even if it means sacrificing everything.
 Just do it.”

-The bold move by Nike brought traction to its brand equity by placing them as a progressive brand which cared about people.
-This resulted in a 5% stock rise and an Emmy for outstanding commercial.
+The bold move by Nike brought traction to its brand equity by placing them as a progressive brand that cared about people.
+This resulted in a 5% stock rise and an Emmy for outstanding commercials.